cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 Some team members will take on the “system administrator” role and will manage the cluster’s general administration, including installing new software, managing the job scheduling programs etc., while the rest focus more on the applications.
 For redundance, each team member will know the basics of running each application and benchmark in the competition, but before the event we will divide the team into groups, with each specializing in one of the components.

 For HPL, we are planning to use vendor-provided binaries, as these give normally the best results.
-We will pracitce with all the applications in advance and look for optimal settings.
+We will practice with all the applications in advance and look for optimal parameters.
 Our usual workflow is to tune the following in each application:

 - Build options (compilers and flags, MPI and BLAS libraries *etc.*)
 - Runtime options (affinity, OpenMP threading)